staeter/work-in-progress/dialogue.md

 - The creators generally come from a specific socioeconomic background and mostly from the US or the UK as it only is english speaking.
 - Creators can hardly have dissenting stances to the collective.
 Second thought leaving the platform might be an example of this.
 - The profitability of the company also is a constraint on creators political stances as the sponsors and partners could pressure Nebula.

+## Notes

+Various notes and precisions about this document.

+### About interoperability

+interoperable but in very specific ways / transparent also means interoperable / evergreen design architecture / possible breaking changes / useful for attractive / but might break secure, safe and/or private / keep control within Dialogue / might be needed for governance